Codeception/Codeception/docs/modules/ZF1.md

 * env  - environment used for testing ('testing' by default).
 * config - relative path to your application config ('application/configs/application.ini' by default).
+* app_path - relative path to your application folder ('applicaiton' by default).
+* lib_path - relative path to your library folder ('library' by default).

 ## API